uktrade/data-hub-api/README.md

     cd data-hub-leeloo
     ```

-2. Build and run the necessary containers for the required environment:
+2. Create a `.env` file from `sample.env`

     ```shell
+    cp sample.env .env
+    ```

+3. Build and run the necessary containers for the required environment:

+    ```shell
     docker-compose build
     ```

-3. Populate the database and initialise Elasticsearch:
+4. Populate the database and initialise Elasticsearch:

     ```shell
     docker-compose run leeloo ./manage.py migrate